Justin-Guimond/Portfolio/README.md

 ## Summary

-#### This project is a portfolio website built to practice html, css, and JS/jQuery.
+#### This project is a portfolio web app built to practice html, css, and JS/jQuery.
 The site contains recent work, an about section, and a contact section.
 The portfolio was built based off an existing portfolio I had made in the past using Squarespace.

 ## Before focussing on CSS